eldube/GetCleanDataProject/CodeBook.md

 a previous step above.
 13. Write R commands to extract only the measurements on mean and standard deviation for each measurent in the test data set

-14. Merge the training and test data obtained togethert to from one dataset.
+14. Merge the training and test data to form one dataset.
-15. Make the column names more readable by changing renaming and removing unnecessary symbols.
+15. Make the column names more readable by renaming and removing unnecessary symbols.
 16. Save the merged dataset to a file, called **WearableData.RData** , that can be loaded into an R session later using the **load()** command.
 17. Create a separate dataset that contains only the average of each variable in the **WearableData.RData** dataset for each activity and each